hivemq/hivemq-mqtt-client/README.md

 ### Commit message guidelines

-* Commits in feature/bugfix branches should be as atomar as possible.
+* Commits in feature/bugfix branches should be as atomic as possible.
 * Commits in feature/bugfix branches do not have to follow strict guidelines, but they should describe the changes clearly.
 * When feature/bugfix branches are merged into develop, the commit message should follow these guidelines: tbd